 Military Scholarships for College for Active Duty, Veterans, Spouses and Dependents

-Here is a list of military and veteran scholarships you can apply for, to help you achieve your educational goals.
-This is an overview of the scholarships you can find at CollegeRecon.
+Here is a list of military and veteran scholarships you can apply for, to help you pay for college and achieve your educational goals.

 Finding scholarships for school can help keep your costs low, or even free.
 Add these scholarships with the GI Bill or other educational benefits you receive for college, and cost shouldn’t be an issue.